ziizium/ziizium.github.io/README.md

-Personal Website of Habdul Hazeez.
+Personal website of Habdul Hazeez.
 I teach and write code with interests in Web Development, Computer Security, and Artificial Intelligence (AI).

 The current design of the site is based on the project [Alice & Bob](https://github.com/ziizium/aliceandbob).